masoud-bahrami/HATEOAS.Net/docs/README.md

  **How to use HATEOAS.Net.HAL**

  Every http response contains 3 main parts.
- 1. **State** (State is the resource which exposed by the REST API.
+ 1. **State** (the current state of the resource which exposed by the REST API.
 For example order.)
- 2. **Hypertexts** (Hypertexts is represented as links.)
+ 2. **Hypertexts** (are represented as links.)
- 3. **Embedded State with Hypertexts** (Embedded State is when the response is a collection of states or the response has some related resources wich client is care about it.)
+ 3. **Embedded State with Hypertexts** (When the response is a collection of states or the response has some related resources wich client is care about it.)

- **HATEOAS.Net.HAL** provided a simple fluent builder to generate a HAP response
+ **HATEOAS.Net.HAL** provided a simple fluent builder to generate a HAL response

  ```c#
                 HAL.Builder()